LinuxForHealth/FHIR/fhir-persistence-schema/README.md

 # Creating the database

-Create the database and database user, please use the following command.
+To create the database and database user, please use the following command.

 ``` shell
 useradd fhiruser